Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 knee replacement is several months in many regions – sometimes over a year.

-🔹 Causes: Staff shortages, prioritization of emergencies, the DRG system, and capacity bottlenecks in public hospitals.
+🔹 Reasons: staff shortages, prioritization of emergencies, the DRG system, and capacity bottlenecks in public hospitals.

-🔹 Despite severe pain and limited mobility , endoprosthesis patients are rarely prioritized .
+🔹 Despite severe pain and limited mobility , patients requiring joint replacement surgery are rarely given priority .

-🔹 However, there are solutions for faster surgery appointments , particularly through
+solutions for faster surgery appointments exist , particularly through

 LILIUM Clinic Wiesbaden , and the

-ENDOPROTHETICUM Rhein-Main provide effective support to those affected – even those with statutory insurance.
+ENDOPROTHETICUM Rhein-Main provide effective assistance to those affected – including those with statutory health insurance.

 4.2 Step-by-step instructions: How to get to surgery faster